crawl/qw/docs/debugging.md

 * `get_qw()`

-  Get the `qw` local table that contains qw's state information.
+  Get the `qw` local table that contains some of qw's state information.
+  Currently most state resides in inaccessible local variables, but in the future these will all be moved into the `qw` table.

 * `dsay(x)`

   Say `x` the message log, converting `x` to a string.
 This conversion works on tables and prints a nested representation of the table contents.
-Functions and userdata object can't be converted.
+Functions and userdata object can't be printed with `dsay()`.

 * `debug_channel(channel)`